jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

   # Files are automatically included if the name
   # begins with a three digit number followed by '_'
   # and ending in '.conf' e.g. '080_mod_php.conf'
-grep -C1 index.html /usr/local/etc/apache24/httpd.conf
+cat /usr/local/etc/apache24/httpd.conf | grep -C1 index.html
   # <IfModule dir_module>
   #     DirectoryIndex index.html
   # </IfModule>
-grep -ni documentroot /usr/local/etc/apache24/httpd.conf
+cat /usr/local/etc/apache24/httpd.conf | grep -ni documentroot
   # 247:# DocumentRoot: The directory out of which you will serve your
   # 251:DocumentRoot "/usr/local/www/apache24/data"
   # 351:# access content that does not live under the DocumentRoot.